input-output-hk/partner-chains-smart-contracts/docs/SIPs/01-UpdateStrategy.md

     = Mint
     | Burn
 ```
-where the `version` is used in the transaction to identify the `ProxiedTokens`
-in the `FUELOracleDatum` that `FUELProxyPolicy` will verify has minted, and the
-`mode` is used to determine whether the participant is interested in minting or
-burning `FUELProxyPolicy`.

-If the `mode` is `Mint`, then `FUELProxyPolicy` will look in its reference
+Thus, if the `mode` of the redeemer is `Mint`, `FUELProxyPolicy` verifies
-inputs for a UTxO which is uniquely identified by `FUELOracleMintPolicy` with
-datum as `FUELOracleDatum` and verify that the `ProxiedTokens` corresponding to
+all of the following:

+1. the minted `FUELProxyPolicy` only has token name `FUEL`;

+2. there is a reference input which contains the `FUELOracleMintPolicy` token
+   with `FUELOracleDatum` as datum;

+3. there is a value, `proxiedToken`, in `FUELOracleDatum` which corresponds to
-the given `version` in the `FUELOracleDatum` mints.
+   the `version` of the redeemer;

+4. the `proxiedToken` in `proxiedTokens` mints `k > 0` tokens with token name `""`; and

+5. `FUELProxyPolicy` also mints `k` tokens.

-Otherwise, if the `mode` is `Burn`, similar to the `Mint` case,
+Otherwise, if the `mode` of the redeemer is `Burn`, `FUELProxyPolicy` verifies all of the
-`FUELProxyPolicy` will look in its reference inputs for a UTxO which is
-uniquely identified by `FUELOracleBurnPolicy` with datum `FUELOracleDatum`.
-But, the mechanism to determine how many tokens to burn differs.
+following (note conditions 1., 3., 5. are essentially identical to the previous case):

+1. the minted `FUELProxyPolicy` only has token name `FUEL`;

+2. there is a reference input which contains the `FUELOracleBurnPolicy` token
+   with `FUELOracleDatum` as datum;

+3. there is a value, `proxiedToken`, in `FUELOracleDatum` which corresponds to
+   the `version` of the redeemer;

+4. the `proxiedToken` in `proxiedTokens` mints `k > 0` tokens with token name `""`; and

+5. `FUELProxyPolicy` also mints `-k` tokens (i.e., burns `k` tokens).

+Note that in the burning `FUELProxyPolicy` case,  we burn `k` `FUELProxyPolicy`
+(i.e., mint `-k`) only if we mint `k > 0` of the proxied token.
-Unlike minting, where one may arbitrarily mint tokens iff the minting policy
+This is because unlike minting, where one may arbitrarily mint tokens iff the
-succeeds, burning tokens requires the participant to additionally spend such
+minting policy succeeds, burning tokens requires the participant to
-tokens from an address.
-This is inconvenient since the `amountToken` in any
+additionally spend such tokens from an address.
+This is inconvenient since the
-given `ProxiedTokens` must be present in some address when attempting to burn,
+proxied minting policy must be present in some address when attempting to burn,
 but as time goes on, updates may invalidate such tokens.

-So, recall that we parameterized `FUELProxyPolicy` with the additional
-currency symbol `FUELOracleBurnPolicy` that serves the same purpose as
-`FUELOracleMintPolicy` (i.e., `FUELOracleBurnPolicy` is an NFT which uniquely
-identifies a UTxO with a `FUELOracleDatum`), except that `FUELProxyPolicy` will
-*burn* `k > 0` (i.e., mint `-k` tokens) only if a `ProxiedTokens` in the
-`FUELOracleDatum` mints `k` tokens in the same transaction.

-Clearly, this removes the need to spend particular tokens when burning
-`FUELProxyPolicy`.

-_Summary_

-To summarize, we write the details of `FUELProxyPolicy` in full.
-`FUELProxyPolicy` will be parameterized by the currency symbols of the NFTs
-`FUELOracleMintPolicy` and `FUELOracleBurnPolicy`, and takes as redeemer a
-`FUELProxyPolicyRedeemer`.

-If the the `mode` of the redeemer is `Mint`, `FUELProxyPolicy` verifies all of the following:

-1. there is a reference input in the current transaction which contains the
-  `FUELOracleMintPolicy` token with `FUELOracleDatum` as datum;

-2. the minted `FUELProxyPolicy` only has token name `FUEL`;

-3. there is a value, `proxiedTokens`, in `FUELOracleDatum` which corresponds to
-  the `version` of the redeemer ;

-4. the `amountToken` in `proxiedTokens` mints `k > 0` tokens with token name `""`;

-5. `FUELProxyPolicy` also mints `k` tokens; and

-6. every currency symbol `c` in the `extraTokens` in `proxiedTokens`, mints at
-  least one token.

-If the the `mode` of the redeemer is `Burn`, `FUELProxyPolicy` verifies all of the
-following (note conditions 2., 3., 6. are the same as before):

-1. there is a reference input in the current transaction which contains the
-  `FUELOracleBurnPolicy` token with `FUELOracleDatum` as datum;

-2. the minted `FUELProxyPolicy` only has token name `FUEL`;

-3. there is a value, `proxiedTokens`, in `FUELOracleDatum` which corresponds to
-  the `version` of the redeemer;

-4. the `amountToken` in `proxiedTokens` mints `k > 0` tokens with token name `""`;

-5. `FUELProxyPolicy` also mints `-k` tokens (i.e., burns `k` tokens); and

-6. every currency symbol `c` in the `extraTokens` in `proxiedTokens`, mints at
-  least one token.

-Otherwise, `FUELProxyPolicy` fails.
+So, this design avoids this subtle annoyance.

 The entire workflow is summarized as follows.